Sim2Real in Reconstructive Spectroscopy: Deep Learning with Augmented Device-Informed Data Simulation: Conclusion and Discussion

 \section{Conclusion and Discussion}

-In this paper, we introduce a new \textit{Sim2Real} framework for spectral signal reconstruction in spectroscopy, focusing on the sampling efficiency and inference time.
-Throughout the training process, only a single measurement of the response matrix $\bm{R}$ for a particular spectrometer device is required, with all other training data being simulated or synthetically generated.
-To bridge the domain gap between the real-world data and the device-informed simulated data, our \textit{Sim2Real} framework introduce the hierarchical data augmentation approach to train our deep learning model.
-Furthermore, our neural network, \textit{ReSpecNN}, which is trained exclusively on augmented simulated data, is specifically designed for the reconstruction of real spectral signals.
-In our experiments, even with the simplest Gaussian noise augmentation, our \textit{Sim2Real} method achieving a 10-fold speed-up during the inference compared to the state-of-the-art optimization-based solver NNLS-TV\cite{NNLS_TV}, while demonstrates on par performance in terms of the solution quality.
+In this paper, we introduce a novel \textit{Sim2Real} framework for spectral signal reconstruction in spectroscopy, focusing on the sampling efficiency and inference time.
+Throughout the training process, only a single measurement of the response matrix $\bm{R}$ for the spectrometer device is required, with all other training data being simulated and generated.
+To address the domain shift between the real-world data and the device-informed simulated data, our \textit{Sim2Real} framework introduces the hierarchical data augmentation approach to train our deep learning model.
+Furthermore, our neural network, \textit{ReSpecNN}, which is trained exclusively on such augmented simulated data, is specifically designed for the reconstruction of real spectral signals.
+In our experiments, even with the simplest Gaussian noise augmentation, our \textit{Sim2Real} method has achieved a 10-fold speed-up during the inference compared to the state-of-the-art optimization-based solver NNLS-TV\cite{NNLS_TV}, while demonstrating on par performance in terms of the solution quality.
+Although using only Gaussian noises for augmentation presents a limitation, the flexibility of our data augmentation suggests that improvements on the perturbation model of the response matrix $\bm R$ may further improve our \textit{Sim2Real} framework by experimentally determining the noise distribution.

+In short, our hierarchical data augmentation strategy significantly improves the model robustness on spectral signal reconstruction in spectroscopy by realistically simulating the noise that can occur within the spectrometer device.
+However, it does have limitations.
+For example, in cases of extreme outliers that arise in some of the real spectral data, even after extensive data augmentation (corresponding to the high noise level in our method), those spectral data may still not be represented adequately.
+This leads to suboptimal performance in spectrum reconstruction for these extreme cases.
+Nevertheless, this limitation is a common challenge across data augmentation techniques.